Legal status of gender-affirming healthcare: United States

-As of 2025, 26 states have passed legislation banning gender-affirming care for minors.
-Of these, only Arkansas's legislation was permanently blocked, having been struck down by a U.S. District Court in June 2023.
-In August 2025, the U.S. Court of Appeals for the Eighth Circuit reversed the lower court's decision, allowing Arkansas to enforce its ban on gender-affirming care for minors.
+While the above states actively restrict gender-affirming healthcare in favor of upholding traditional values, some instances of restrictive legislation, such as the Arkansas House Bill 1570 (2021), have been struck down by U.S. District Courts for violating sections of the U.S. Constitution.
+Particularly for minors, it is an ongoing back-and-forth dialogue to determine whether Constitutional rights are applicable to children; in August 2025, the U.S. Court of Appeals for the Eighth Circuit reversed the lower court's decision, allowing Arkansas to enforce its ban on gender-affirming care for minors.

-In January 2025, an executive order was signed banning all gender-affirming care for individuals under the age of 19 in the United States; however, this was temporarily blocked by a federal judge in February 2025.
+On a federal level, gender-affirming healthcare access has been heavily restricted by the Trump administration.
+In January 2025, an executive order was signed, which banned all gender-affirming care for individuals under the age of 19 in the United States; however, this was temporarily blocked by a federal judge in February 2025.

-Whilst there are no states with outright bans on gender affirming care for adults, there are 10 states with outright bans on coverage of gender affirming care using Medicaid funds.

-An estimated 9,000 gender-affirming surgeries take place annually in America.

-At the same time, many Democrat-controlled states have gone in the opposite direction and enacted laws protecting access to gender affirming care for minors and adults.
+At the same time, many "blue" or Democrat-controlled states have gone in the opposite direction and enacted laws protecting access to gender affirming care for minors and adults.
 These laws, often called "shield" laws, often explicitly combine protections for gender-affirming care and abortion and cover a variety of protections, including protecting both providers and patients from being punished, mandating insurance providers to cover the procedures and acting as "sanctuary states" that protect patients traveling to the state from other states that have banned such treatments, among other things.
 As of July 2025, 18 states and the District of Columbia have enacted "shield" laws.
+Such protections are considered to uphold constitutional rights for United States citizens, arguing in favor of individual bodily autonomy.